 - 4.1.
-The Service Plan sets out the key business areas identified for LVJB over a threeyear period.
+The Service Plan sets out the key business areas identified for LVJB over a three year period.
 The Plan assists in ensuring that LVJB's services are delivered as effectively and efficiently as possible to service users. - 4.2.
-LVJB's Core Purpose and Vision statement reaffirms that we seek to achieve completeness and accuracy in all work undertaken.
-This includes producing:- - complete Electoral Registers which include all eligible electors in Lanarkshire accurately named at their qualifying address - a complete Valuation Roll which includes all relevant lands and heritages with accurate rateable values - a complete Valuation (Council Tax) List which includes all dwellings with accurate bands - 4.3.
-This report provides updates on key business areas and details progress on specific projects within the three key business areas of the Board, namely Electoral Registration, Non-Domestic Rating and Council Tax.
+LVJB's Core Purpose and Vision Statement reaffirms that we seek to achieve completeness and accuracy in all work undertaken.
+This includes producing:- - complete Electoral Registers which include all eligible electors in Lanarkshire accurately named at their qualifying address - a complete Valuation Roll which includes all relevant lands and heritages with accurate rateable values - a complete Valuation (Council Tax) List which includes all dwellings with accurate bands - 4.3 Updates on key business areas and progress on specific projects contained within the Service Plan will be reported to the Joint Board as was the case with the previous Service Plan.